AdenKoperczak/grib2pf/README.md

 converts the latitudes and longitudes to x,y coordinates on a Mercator projection.
-In order to maximize the pixel density of the output image, these x,y coordinates are normalized such that 0,0 is the top left, and imageWidth - 1,imageHeight - 1 is the bottom left of the grib data (image coordinates).
+In order to maximize the pixel density of the output image, these x,y coordinates are normalized such that 0,0 is the top left, and imageWidth - 1,imageHeight - 1 is the bottom right of the grib data (image coordinates).
 This is simply a linear transformation of normal Mercator projections, which is undone when the placefile is rendered because of the latitude and longitude coordinates saved in the placefile.
 The pixels are the average of all data points inside of them.